audioscavenger/BiasBuster/README.md

 `python KJZZ-db.py -q title --pretty`

-Outputs alphabetically sorted list of all programing in the database, useful for loops for instance:
+Outputs alphabetically sorted list of all programming in the database, useful for loops for instance:
 ```
 "All Things Considered"
 "BBC Newshour"